 \section{Abstract}

-We show that new physics explanations of the muon g-2 anomaly by the contributions of new leptons mediated by the standard model Higgs boson necessarily lead to large rates for $\mu^+ \mu^- \to hh$ and $\mu^+ \mu^- \to hhh$ irrespectively of details of the model or the scale of new physics.
-Assuming new leptons with the same quantum numbers as the standard model leptons, cross sections are expected to be about 240 ab for $\mu^+ \mu^- \to hh$ independently of the center of mass energy, $\sqrt{s}$, and about 2.7 ab for $\mu^+ \mu^- \to hhh$ for $\sqrt{s} = 1$ TeV and growing quadratically with $\sqrt{s}$.
-Predictions for models featuring new leptons with different quantum numbers and for the two Higgs doublet model, where additional Higgs bosons can contribute to muon g-2, are also presented.
+We show that new physics explanations of the muon $g-2$ anomaly by the contributions of new leptons mediated by the standard model Higgs boson necessarily lead to large rates for $\mu^+ \mu^- \to hh$ and $\mu^+ \mu^- \to hhh$ irrespectively of details of the model or the scale of new physics.
+For new leptons with the same quantum numbers as the standard model leptons, cross sections are expected to be about 240 ab for $\mu^+ \mu^- \to hh$ independently of the center of mass energy, $\sqrt{s}$, and about 2.7 ab for $\mu^+ \mu^- \to hhh$ for $\sqrt{s} = 1$ TeV and growing quadratically with $\sqrt{s}$.
+Predictions for models featuring new leptons with different quantum numbers and for a type-II two Higgs doublet model, where additional Higgs bosons can contribute to muon $g-2$, are also presented.

 \keywords{}